 - Phycoerythrin: Imparts red colour

-As cyanobacteria also called blue-green algae, is due to the presence of chlorophyll a and phycocyanin.
-Chlorophyll involves in photosystem I whereas phycocyanin involves in photosystem II.
-Its photosynthesis is “oxygenic”.
-Cyanobacteria have the ability to fix atmospheric N2.
-The reserve food material is “Cyanophycean starch”.
+Cyanobacteria are also called blue-green algae, due to the presence of chlorophyll a and phycocyanin.
+Chlorophylls are involved in the photosystem I, whereas phycocyanin pigments are associated with the photosystem II.
+Its photosynthesis is oxygenic, and they have the ability to fix atmospheric N2.
+The reserve food material is cyanophycean starch.

 - Unicellular: These are single-celled, having mucilage sheath covering.